LQK164/NT219-Cryptography/README.md

 # NT219-Cryptography
-Caution: Codes are only for window.
-If you want use them in Linux, please change task.json file.
+Caution: The files only run on Windows.
 =======

 Excercises: